Contents: Ford F-series, and other aluminum-bodies vehicle; Basics; Airbags Are Dangerous!; Doing it Right; Mounting Options; Odds & Ends;

 Very few amateurs go out searching for a new vehicle with the idea of mounting an antenna on it, or a transceiver in it.
 Typically, they already own a vehicle, and they decide to operate mobile.
 Either way, it always presents a problem in some fashion.
 Minivans, SUVs, RVs, Jeeps, station wagons, crossovers, and plastic-skinned vehicles present the greatest challenges.
-As a result, I receive a lot of emails asking me for suggestions about mounting all-things mobile.
-This article is an attempt to answer the questions.
-In the end, it might be a feeble attempt, as what I'm willing to do, isn't necessarily what everyone else is willing to do.
-Drilling holes in sheet metal, is a prime example.

 If you've been reading the other articles on this web site, you'd know this important antenna mounting point; It is the metal mass directly under the antenna, not what's along side, that counts!
 Typically, this requires drilling holes!

 If you're really serious about doing a proper installation, here is a bit of sage advise, Purchase a repair manual for your specific make and model from the manufacturer!
 These manuals contain enough data to tear apart, and reassemble any or all parts of the vehicle.
 Typical prices hover around $75 to $125.
 After-market manuals (≈$25), like those sold by Haynes, always cover multiple models.
 As a result, coverage is generalized, and may actually leave out data you really need to do a competent installation.